apache/airflow/dev/README_RELEASE_AIRFLOW.md

 Note, For RC2/3 you may refer to shorten vote period as agreed in mailing list [thread](https://lists.apache.org/thread/cv194w1fqqykrhswhmm54zy9gnnv6kgm).

-# Verify the release candidate by PMCs
+# Verify the release candidate by PMC members

-The PMCs should verify the releases in order to make sure the release is following the [Apache Legal Release Policy](http://www.apache.org/legal/release-policy.html).
+PMC members should verify the releases in order to make sure the release is following the [Apache Legal Release Policy](http://www.apache.org/legal/release-policy.html).

 At least 3 (+1) votes should be recorded in accordance to